crt26/pqc-evaluation-tools/README.md

 ## Utility Scripts
-The utility scripts provided may be useful when developing or testing using the various scripts contained in the repository or when setting up performance testing environments.
+The utility scripts provided may be useful when developing or testing the various scripts contained in the repository or when setting up performance testing environments.
 More refined and encompassing utility scripts will be added as the project progresses.
-All utility scripts bar the `uninstall.sh` script can be found in the `scripts/utility-scripts` directory.
-The only exception to the is the `cleaner.sh` script which is stored at the projects root for easy access and uninstalling.
+All utility scripts bar the `cleaner.sh` script can be found in the `scripts/utility-scripts` directory.
+The `cleaner.sh` script is instead stored at the projects root for ease of access.

 The current set of utility scripts includes:

 ### cleaner.sh <!-- omit from toc -->
 This is a utility script for cleaning the various project files produced from the compiling and benchmarking operations.
-The script provides functionality for either uninstalling the OQS-OpenSSL libraries from the system, clearing the old results and generated TLS keys, or both.
-When selecting the uninstalling option, the script will remove the liboqs, OQS-Provider, and OpenSSL 3.2.1 libraries from the system.
-When selecting the clearing the old results and keys option, the script will remove the old test results and generated keys directories from the test-data directory.
+The script provides functionality for either uninstalling the OQS and other dependency libraries from the system, clearing the old results and generated TLS keys, or both.

 ### get_algorithms.py <!-- omit from toc -->
 This is a Python utility script which is used to dynamically determine the algorithms which are supported by the version of Liboqs and OQS-Provider libraries installed.
 These are then outputted accordingly to the `test-data/alg-lists` text files for the different algorithm and test types.
 The main usage of the script is to be called from the `setup.sh` script where it is passed an argument which dictates which install type is being performed in the setup process.
 There is also the option to call the `get_algorithms.py` manually to create the algorithm list files if required.
-However, this script must be ran from the `scripts/utility-scripts` directory.

 Based on the the install type that has been selected in the main setup script, the following integer arguments can be supplied to the utility script: